sangeetabhatia03/covid19-short-term-forecasts/README.md

    This is to be submitted by each team by noon on the monday of each week.

-   The file should be submitted directly to the 'Team.output' folder or emailed to both pierre and Sangeeta and have a standard form, i.e.  a list saved as .rds, named: 'team name_'Std_results_week_end_'date_week_finishing'_SI1[or 2].rds).
-The team name should 4 chatacters long. the list should contain:
+   The file should be submitted directly to the 'Team.output' folder or emailed to both Pierre and Sangeeta and have a standard form, i.e.  a list saved as .rds, named: 'team name_'Std_results_week_end_'date_week_finishing'_SI1[or 2].rds).
+The team name should 4 characters long. the list should contain:
-   * The input data frame 'I_active_transmission' mentionned above.
+   * The input data frame 'I_active_transmission' mentioned above.
-   * The input data frame 'D_active_transmission' mentionned above.
+   * The input data frame 'D_active_transmission' mentioned above.
-   * The vector 'Country' mentionned above
+   * The vector 'Country' mentioned above
    * A data frame named 'Rt_last' containing for each country (column) 10,000 samples of the posterior distribution of the estimated Rt on the last sunday of the dataset.
    * A list named 'Predictons' containing one data frame for each country (named after the country).
 Each data frame will have 7 columns containing 10,000 samples of the posterior distribution of the predicted incidence of death (for 7 days, each column named as the date associated with the prediction).

-   The folder already contains the ouputs for one model for weeks ending on the 8th and 15th of March.
+   The folder already contains the outputs for one model for weeks ending on the 8th and 15th of March.